-An updated version of this report was published on February 5, 2016.
+An updated version of this report has been published with data through July 1, 2016.

 Many states’ transportation budgets are in disarray, in part because they are trying to cover the rising cost of asphalt, machinery, and other construction materials with a gasoline tax rate that is rarely increased.1 A growing number of states have recognized the problem with this approach and have switched to a “variable-rate” gas tax under which the tax rate tends to rise over time alongside either inflation or gas prices.
 A majority of Americans live in a state where the gas tax is automatically adjusted in this way.2

 Despite the growing prevalence of variable-rate gas taxes, thirty-one states still rely on a “fixed-rate” gas tax structure and many of those states have gone years or even decades without a change in their gas tax rate.
 The chart accompanying this report shows (as of May 20, 2015) the number of years that have elapsed since each state’s gas tax rate was last increased.3